Chin Leng Lim

 • Serving as a UN lawyer at the United Nations Compensation Commission in Geneva, dealing with both sovereign and private claims following the first Gulf War

-• Chin is a Malaysian national.
+Chin is a Malaysian national.
 In addition to his practice as a barrister at the Bar of England and Wales he is also called to the Singapore Bar and admitted to the List of Arbitrators of the Hong Kong International Arbitration Centre (HKIAC), the Singapore International Arbitration Centre’s (SIAC’s) Reserve Panel of Arbitrators, and the panels of arbitrators of the China International Economic and Trade Arbitration Commission (CIETAC), the Asian International Arbitration Centre (KLRCA/AIAC) in Kuala Lumpur, the Shanghai International Economic and Trade Arbitration Commission (SHIAC), and the Shenzhen Court of International Arbitration (SCIA).
-He is also appointed to the European Commission’s list of arbitration chairpersons for the EU’s disputes under its bilateral free trade agreements and was a member of the AIAC’s Rules Revision Committee in respect of the 2021 Arbitration Rules.
+He is appointed to the European Commission’s list of arbitration chairpersons for the EU’s disputes under its bilateral free trade agreements and was a member of the AIAC’s Rules Revision Committee in respect of the 2021 Arbitration Rules.
 Chin combines practice at the Bar with being, since 2017, the Choh-Ming Li Professor of Law at the Chinese University of Hong Kong.
-His publications include the Cambridge Companion to International Arbitration with a Foreword by Lord Neuberger (Cambridge University Press, 2021), and Lim, Ho and Paparinskis, International Investment Law and Arbitration with a Foreword by Emmanuel Gaillard (Cambridge University Press, 2d. ed., 2021) which has been cited by the highest appellate courts in India, Colombia, and Singapore.
-He is also a Visiting Professor at King’s College London, lecturer at the Hague Academy of International Law’s centenary summer session in 2023, an Honorary Senior Fellow of the British Institute of International and Comparative Law and in 2021 was elected an associé of the Institut de Droit International whose membership comprises some of the world’s leading international lawyers.
-He is currently attending UNCITRAL Working Group III’s deliberations on the reform of investor-State dispute settlement on behalf of an observer entity.
+His publications include the Cambridge Companion to International Arbitration with a Foreword by Lord Neuberger (Cambridge University Press, 2021), and Lim, Ho and Paparinskis, International Investment Law and Arbitration with a new Foreword by Emmanuel Gaillard (Cambridge University Press, 2d. ed., 2021) which has been cited by the highest appellate courts in India, Colombia, and Singapore.
+He is also a Visiting Professor at King’s College London, an Honorary Senior Fellow of the British Institute of International and Comparative Law, and a member of the editorial board of the International and Comparative Law Quarterly.
+Chin was elected an associé of the Institut de Droit International in 2021, whose membership comprises some of the world’s leading international lawyers, and has lectured at the Hague Academy of International Law.
+He is currently attending UNCITRAL Working Group III’s deliberations on the reform of investor-State dispute settlement on behalf of an observer entity and was nominated by the ICC Institute in Paris to UNIDROIT’s current Working Group on International Investment Contracts.

 Practice Areas